• Skip to primary navigation

 • Brown sugar: I like to add a little bit of brown sugar to add sweetness.
 Brown sugar has more moisture than granulated sugar, which also helps with the texture of the bread.

-• Honey: You'll also need a little bit of honey (¼ cup), but don't worry, this recipe doesn't turn out super sweet!
+• Honey or maple syrup: You'll also need a little bit of honey (¼ cup) but don't worry, this recipe doesn't turn out super sweet!
 It just adds a little hint of sweetness without being overpowering.

 • Vinegar: For making the buttermilk substitute, you'll need to mix apple cider vinegar with milk, and let it curdle for a few minutes.
 You can also use lemon juice.